School of English

 You can visit the course page by following this link.

-Distance learning - English MA (Applied English)
+Distance learning - MA English (Online)

 We have an innovative online masters programme which allows you to specialise in a range of areas within English, building your own curriculum at your own pace.
-This is our MA English (Online), through the Applied English scheme.

 Visit the course page